dynamicdevsgmod/DynamicNames/README.md

 You set the job "Security Officer" to have the naming prefix "Officer #lastName".
 This means that if I were to join your server and play that security officer job, my name would be "Officer Okayguy"!
 You can have it in any combination, so be creative.

+If you choose, admins may spawn an NPC that allows players to change their names for a price (it can also be free).

 ## Features

 - Robust prefix system